Alcohol, Tobacco, & Other Drugs

 Students in Counseling Psychology and undergraduate students in Health Education and Behavior and exploratory.
-Faculty and staff from Health Promotion, Student Rights & Responsibilities, FSU PD, Athletics, College of Social Work, Office of VP for Student Affairs, Florida Center for Prevention Research, Office of Fraternity & Sorority Life, Universities Libraries, Housing, Dean of Students, Health Services, Case Management Services, and University Counseling Center.
+Faculty and staff from the Center for Health Advocacy and Wellness, Student Rights & Responsibilities, FSU PD, Athletics, College of Social Work, Office of VP for Student Affairs, Florida Center for Prevention Research, Office of Fraternity & Sorority Life, Universities Libraries, Housing, Dean of Students, University Health Services, Case Management Services, Human Resources, and University Counseling Center.

 Goals & Objectives

 - Reduce the proportion of students engaging in high-risk drinking of alcoholic beverages

 - Increase student use of "risk reduction" practices.